per-garden/mail2rss/README.md

  - bundle exec rake db:setup

 Arriving messages are stored into feeds, providing rss to clients.
 At least one feed is required.
 Create feed using the Rails console.
-E.g. `'Feed.create(name: 'default')`
+E.g. `Feed.create(name: 'default')`

 Default mail retrieval method is POP3 without leaving a copy on mail server.